SyntaxVoid/SudokuSolver/README.md

 General sudoku solver written in python 3 without any external dependencies.

 ## [Cloning SudokuSolver to your local directory][100]
 Navigate to where you want to clone SudokuSolver.
-Note that cloning *will* create a "SudokuSolver" folder itself.
+Note that cloning *will* create a "`SudokuSolver`" folder itself.

 ```
 $ git clone https://github.com/syntaxvoid/SudokuSolver.git
 ```

 ## [Using the program][101]
-Open a command prompt and navigate to the folder containing sudoku.py.
+Open a command prompt and navigate to the folder containing `sudoku.py`.
 Then run
 ```
 python sudoku.py [-f PATH_TO_BOARD] [-a]
 ```